 If you plan on taking your baby into the water, you’re going to want to bring a towel to dry them off.
 Find the best prices here.

-There are several different ways you can go.
+There are several different ways you can go with these beach items for baby.

 Some parents love bringing hooded beach towels for babies.
 These are super cute and make for adorable beach photos.